proxmox/proxmox-backup/docs/tape-backup.rst

 the catalog to find your data, but restoring a complete media-set does not need media catalogs.

-The following command shows the media content (from catalog):
+The following command lists the media content (from catalog):

 .. code-block:: console